 Digital methods have supported, facilitated and in some cases made the commitment possible of recent weeks in many ways.

 In mid-May, the third engagement report commissioned by the Federal Government was published with the title “Zukunft Zivilgesellschaft: Junges Engagement im digitalen Zeitalter” (which means “The Future of Civil Society: Young Commitment in the Digital Age”).

 It deals with the question of how social participation and voluntary commitment are changing as a result of digitalisation.
 And what potential and challenges this creates for commitment organisations.
 But also what significance digital platforms play and what consequences result from this for engagement policy.

-key statements of the commitment report
+In a nutshell: The key statements of the commitment report

 1 | Existing forms of engagement are not replaced by forms of digital engagement, but rather supplemented.

 - 43.2% of the respondents are considered to be digitally committed, i.e. they carry out their commitment partly, predominantly or even completely via digital media.